The-alpha-male/alx-system_engineering-devops/0x01-shell_permissions/README.md

 10-mirror_permissions sets the mode of hello file to same as olleh mode

 11-directories_permissions adds execute permission to all subdirectories of current directory

+12-directory_permissions creates directory with 752 permissions in the working directory